British Prime Minister Johnson to face no-confidence vote

 Gray said the “senior leadership team” must bear responsibility for “failures of leadership and judgment.”

-But a growing number of Conservatives feel that Johnson, the charismatic leader who won them a huge parliamentary majority in 2019, is now a liability.
+But a growing number of Conservatives feel that Johnson is now a liability.

+Lawmaker Jesse Norman, a longtime Johnson supporter, said the prime minister had “presided over a culture of casual law-breaking” and had left the government “adrift and distracted.”

+“I am afraid I can see no circumstances in which I could serve in a government led by you,” Norman wrote in a letter published on social media.

 If Johnson is ousted it would spark a Conservative leadership contest, in which several prominent government ministers are likely to run.